saltedcoffii/gnome-backgrounds-macos/README.md

 ## Installing on various Linux distributions

-Note that for all of these distros, the `gnome-shell` must be version 42.0 or above.
+Note that for all of these distros, the `gnome-shell` must be version 43.0 or above.
+If you need versions for 42.0, see older tags.
 ```
 $ gnome-shell --version
 ```